-- Making updates to the relevant fields on your company profile on the TSS Portal if you wish to use your parent organisation's DDA; your parent organisation would need to grant authority within their CDS Dashboard to you and TSS to use their DDA - Selecting your preferred MoP in your company profile this can be overridden in the consignment (header) level of the Full Frontier Declaration, if necessary
+- Making updates to the relevant fields on your company profile on the TSS Portal if you wish to use your own DDA or CDS Cash accounts - Granting standing authority within your CDS Dashboard to TSS to use your DDA, and/or CDS Cash accounts - Making updates to the relevant fields on your company profile on the TSS Portal if you wish to use your parent organisation's DDA.
+Your parent organisation would need to grant authority within their CDS Dashboard to you and TSS to use their DDA - Selecting your preferred MoP in your company profile this can be overridden in the consignment (header) level of the Full Frontier Declaration, if necessary

-4.2.1 Trader's own or their parent organisation's Duty Deferment Account (DDA)
+4.1.1 Trader's own or their parent organisation's Duty Deferment Account (DDA)

-As noted above the trader needs an 'XI DDA' for goods movements from GB- NI.
+As noted above the trader needs an 'XI DDA' for goods movements from GB to NI.
 This section provides guidance for using your own or your parent organisation's XI DDA to make payments in TSS.